XiaoyueYXY/Climate-Compounds/README.md

 **2_data_preperation**: steps to merge old and new data together, remove duplicates, and validate the manually-annotated data.

-**3_SML**: codes to train a classifier based on the manually annotated data to keep only climate change-related articles.
+**3_fewshot_classification**: codes to train a few-shot classifier based on the manually annotated data to keep only climate change-related articles.

 **4_Inductive label identification**: codes identify potential labels inductively.